Step By Step Guide To Comply With GDPR

 6. Data Breach Notification

-Data breach notification is the required process of informing individuals and authorities about a security breach involving personal data.
+Data breach notification informs individuals and authorities about a security breach involving personal data.
 Organizations must promptly investigate, assess risks, and notify affected individuals within a set timeframe.
-The notification details the breach, compromised data, and protective steps individuals can take to safeguard themselves.
+The notification details the violation, compromised data, and protective steps individuals can take to safeguard themselves.

 7. International Data Transfers